qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Yes."

 > "Did you say it's a matter of technology?
 It's more, much, much more than that.
-The pages where he writes about his converter— you can see what premise he's speaking from.
+The pages where he writes about his converter — you can see what premise he's speaking from.
 He arrived at some new concept of energy.
 He discarded all our standard assumptions, according to which his motor would have been impossible.
 He formulated a new premise of his own and he solved the secret of converting static energy into kinetic power.
 Do you know what that means?
 Do you realize what a feat of pure, abstract science he had to perform before he could make his motor?"

 > [...
 Stadler continued,] "Did you say you found this in the research laboratory of a plain, commercial motor factory?"